 Weight Reduction: PEEK parts are noticeably lighter than their metal alternatives because of their excellent strength-to-weight ratio.
 For the same stiffness a PEEK part can be up to 70% lighter than an equivalent steel part.
 This weight saving means that manufacturers in the transportation industry, for instance, can produce lighter vehicles or planes and this helps to enable compliance with strict environmental regulations governing CO2 emissions and fuel economy.

-Cost savings: Whilst metal may be lower in raw material cost, the manufacturing process can be time consuming and complex and often requires multiple processing stages.
-Using HPP such as VICTREX PEEK allows a one-step injection moulding process, resulting in lower component cost but also positively impacting energy and labour cost and reducing the amount of scrap
+Cost savings: While metal may be lower in raw material cost, the manufacturing process can be time consuming and complex and often requires multiple processing stages.
+Using HPP such as VICTREX PEEK allows a one-step injection molding process, resulting in lower component cost but also positively impacting energy and labour cost and reducing the amount of scrap

 Longer Lifetime: Because of the nature of polymers and the ability to add fillers to enhance certain properties the final component can not only outperform the metal alternative it can have a longer lifetime.
 High-performing PEEK polymer resists a wide range of chemicals at up to 200°C. It also has inherent tribological properties including high wear resistance and a low coefficient of friction which also contribute to extended product lifetimes and longer maintenance cycles.